glhrmv/motif/readme.md

 **Add your bot to a discord server**, there are many resources online where you can learn how to do this.

-To run the bot, open a command line / terminal window in the project folder (`/lastfm-discord-bot`) and type
+To run the bot, do

 ```
 node bot